-Ms. Kendall has over 30 years professional experience in the design, development, and deployment of enterprise-scale information management systems, emphasizing information architecture, ontology, and knowledge-based systems design.
-Her focus includes business and information architecture, knowledge representation strategies, and ontology development for clients in financial services, government, manufacturing, media, and travel domains.
-She has developed a number of best practices for marrying business architecture, conceptual modeling, and traditional software engineering with semantics to address complex information management issues.
-Elisa represents ontology and information architecture concerns on the Object Management Group (OMG)'s Architecture Board, is co-editor of the Ontology Definition Metamodel (ODM), and is a contributor to a number of other OMG standards, including the Financial Industry Business Ontology (FIBO) effort.
+Ms. Kendall is a Partner in Thematix Partners LLC and graduate-level lecturer in computer science, focused on data management, data governance, knowledge representation, and decisioning systems.
+Her consulting practice includes business and information architecture, knowledge representation strategies, and ontology design, development, and training for clients in financial services, government, manufacturing, media, pharmaceutical, and retail domains.
+Recent projects have focused on use of ontologies to drive natural language processing, machine learning, interoperability, and other knowledge graph–based applications.
+Elisa represents knowledge representation, ontology, information architecture, and data management concerns on the Object Management Group (OMG)’s Architecture Board, is co-editor of the Ontology Definition Metamodel (ODM), and a contributor to a number of other ISO, W3C, and OMG standards, including the Financial Industry Business Ontology (FIBO) effort.

 John Glaubitz is a Principal Architect at Vertex, Inc, a tax software company for corporations that includes solutions for retail.
 John acts as the lead data architect for the company's product line databases and develops the product data strategy.
 He is currently a co-chair of the OMG Retail Domain Task Force and has chaired and contributed to a number of standards organizations including Oasis, X12, and XBRL.
 He has over 25 years of experience as a Data Manager, Architect, and Administrator in a number of large financial institutions and software providers.
 John holds a Bachelor of Science degree in Math from Syracuse University and a Masters in Computer Science from NYU.